-The compensation committee of our board of directors will administer the Plan.
+The compensation committee of our board of directors administers the Plan.
 The compensation committee will designate each eligible individual to whom an Award is to be granted.
 Any of our employees, consultants, officers or other service providers, or those of our affiliates, are eligible to participate in the Plan if selected by the compensation committee.
 In its discretion, the compensation committee may delegate all or part of its authority and duties with respect to granting Awards to one or more individuals, provided applicable law so permits.

-Subject to certain adjustments, the maximum number of shares of common stock that may be issued under the Plan in connection with Awards is (i) 2,700,000 shares (inclusive of shares subject to Awards issued under the Plan prior to its restatement that remain outstanding as of the effective date of the Plan), plus (ii) an annual increase to be added on the first day of each fiscal year beginning with the fiscal year ending December 31, 2016, and on each anniversary thereof until the expiration of the Plan equal to 4% of the outstanding shares of our common stock on December 31st of the immediately preceding fiscal year (or such lesser number of shares of common stock as determined by the board of directors).
+Subject to certain adjustments, the maximum number of shares of common stock that may be issued under the Plan in connection with Awards is (i) 2,700,000 shares, plus (ii) an annual increase to be added on the first day of each fiscal year beginning with the fiscal year ending December 31, 2016, and on each anniversary thereof until the expiration of the Plan equal to 4% of the outstanding shares of our common stock on December 31st of the immediately preceding fiscal year (or such lesser number of shares of common stock as determined by the board of directors).
 In the event of any stock dividend, recapitalization, forward stock split or reverse stock split, reorganization, division, merger, consolidation, spin-off, combination, repurchase or share exchange, extraordinary or unusual cash distribution or other similar corporate transaction or event that affects our common stock, the compensation committee shall make appropriate adjustment in the number and kind of shares authorized by the Plan and covered under outstanding Awards as it determines appropriate and equitable.
-Shares of our common stock subject to Awards under the Plan that expire unexercised or are otherwise forfeited shall again be available for Awards under the Plan (as amended and restated).
+Shares of our common stock subject to Awards under the Plan that expire unexercised or are otherwise forfeited shall again be available for Awards under the Plan.